 Parkinson's Disease (PD) — Symptoms Categories Approach

-Movement symptoms occur when dopamine-producing nerve cells decline, disrupting the brain’s ability to send smooth, automatic signals to the muscles.
+Movement symptoms occur when Dopamine-producing nerve cells decline, disrupting the brain’s ability to send smooth, automatic signals to the muscles.
 The issue is not muscle weakness, but impaired coordination, timing, and control.

 1. Core Movement Symptoms